Mackay State High School

-Mackay State High School is located at 123 Milton Street, South Mackay, Mackay, Mackay Region, Queensland, Australia.
-Mackay State High School is a public educational institution located in the city of Mackay, Queensland, Australia.
+Mackay State High School is a government secondary school at 123 Milton Street, South Mackay, Mackay, Mackay Region, Queensland, Australia.
 The school offers education to students from grades 7 to 12 and provides a range of academic programs to suit different interests and abilities.
 The school's facilities include modern classrooms, science labs, computer rooms, a library, sports facilities, and a cafeteria.

-Currently, the school employs 92 teaching staff and educates around 1030 students and has an average class size of 22 in grades 7 - 10 and an average class size of 16 in grades 11 - 12.
+In 2021, the school employed 92 teaching staff and educated around 1030 students and has an average class size of 22 in grades 7 to 10 and an average class size of 16 in grades 11 to 12.

 The school has a 100% completion rate on the QCE for the years 2019 and 2021 with 2020 being 99%.
 In the year 2021, Mackay State High School had 110 of its Year 12 cohort receive one or more VET qualifications (including SAT).
 The school achieved an 87.17% attendance rate across all student year levels which has been decreasing by 1% annually since 2019.